wp-plugins/wishpond-social-campaigns/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

+> Run Social Contests & Promotions on your Wordpress site & Facebook Page.
+This plugin works great with the [Facebook Ads](http://wordpress.org/plugins/wishpond-social-campaigns/ "Create Facebook Ads for your wordpress with one button") plugin to get more leads and improved conversion rates on your site.

 Run Social Contests & Promotions on your Wordpress site & Facebook Page.
 Run Sweepstakes, Photo Contests and more with one easy plugin.